Harold Ruggles-Brise: Brigade commander

 Soon after the outbreak of the First World War, Ruggles-Brise was promoted to temporary brigadier general (15 September) to command a brigade composed of the last three infantry battalions of the Regular Army left in Britain after the British Expeditionary Force (BEF) went to France.
 They constituted the 20th Infantry Brigade which, together with the 21st and 22nd infantry brigades and supporting units, formed part of the 7th Division, commanded by Major General Thompson Capper, and assembled at Lyndhurst, Hampshire.
-Although not officially designated a Guards brigade, it did contain two Guards battalions (1st Grenadiers and 2nd Scots Guards), together with the 2nd Border Regiment; it was joined by the 2nd Gordon Highlanders, which returned from Cairo just before the brigade sailed from Southampton).
+Although not officially designated a Guards brigade, it contained two Guards battalions (1st Grenadiers along with the 2nd Scots Guards, together with the 2nd Border Regiment; it was joined by the 2nd Gordon Highlanders, which returned from Cairo just before the brigade sailed from Southampton).

 The 7th Division landed at Zeebrugge on 7 October 1914, intended to assist the Belgian Army in the defence of Antwerp.
 In the event all it could do was help to cover the Belgian retreat and then take up defensive positions at Ypres where they were joined by the rest of the BEF after the race to the Sea.
-Thereafter the 20th Brigade was engaged in heavy fighting at Langemarck and Gheluvelt during the First Battle of Ypres Like several other senior officers who got out among their units to exercise personal command during this confused fighting, Ruggles-Brise was wounded, having "sustained dreadful wounds to both arms and his shoulder blade and was stretchered back half dead, leaving Major Cator in command [of the 20th Brigade].
+Thereafter the 20th Brigade was engaged in heavy fighting at Langemarck and Gheluvelt during the First Battle of Ypres.
+Like several other senior officers who got out among their units to exercise personal command during this confused fighting, Ruggles-Brise was wounded, having "sustained dreadful wounds to both arms and his shoulder blade and was stretchered back half dead, leaving Major Cator in command.
 In hindsight maybe he was lucky for his Irish Guards contemporary, Brigadier-General Charles FitzClarence VC, was killed outright nine days later when leading the 1st Guards Brigade in a counterattack at Veldhock".
 He was carried back 'half dead of a dreadful wound on a stretcher' on 2 November.

+Home service in England

-During his convalescence in England he reverted to his substantive rank of colonel and the half-pay list, but after returning to active duty in July 1915 he was once again made a temporary brigadier general and appointed brigadier general, general staff (BGGS), at the Aldershot Training Centre, taking over from Brigadier General Cameron Shute.
+During his lengthy convalescence in England he reverted to his substantive rank of colonel and the half-pay list, but after returning to active duty in July 1915 he was once again made a temporary brigadier general and appointed brigadier general, general staff (BGGS), at the Aldershot Training Centre, taking over from Brigadier General Cameron Shute.

+On 14 September, while still in this role, Ruggles-Brise received a letter from Lieutenant General Sir Archibald Murray, soon to be appointed as the chief of the Imperial General Staff (CIGS) and formerly a fellow student at the Staff College almost twenty years earlier.
+Murray, in his letter, wrote to his former Camberley classmate: "I want to get you a Division.
+Are you practically fit now or is it 'light duties' only?"
+On 21 September Ruggles-Brise "went up before my medical board and I think they passed me fit for general service" but, he believed, "that does not mean I shall go abroad.
+They thought I had made a wonderful recovery".
+Of the possibility of his receiving a division, he believed "it is too good to be true".